Full Papers – Guidelines & Submission

 *or similar outlets such as significant peer-reviewed, published book or monograph chapters but not papers in the proceeding of alternative conferences.

 Successful papers must be presented by the lead author/s or a nominated co-author.
-The presenting author’s name must be listed in bold font in the author list.
+The presenting author’s name must be underlined in the author list.

 |Call for Abstracts Open||